 Team sports teach discipline, collaboration and similar skills that position athletes for success.
-But Taylor Hobson's experience in uniform did more than prepare him for medical school; it inspired him to apply.
+Taylor Hobson, MD, MBA, says his athletic experience did more than prepare him for medical school; it inspired him to apply.

 When a torn meniscus sidelined the UCLA track and field athlete, he needed two surgeries.
-While taking a year off to heal, and interacting with orthopaedic surgeons, Hobson reached a profound conclusion: He wanted to do what they do.
+Dr. Hobson interacted a lot with orthopaedic surgeons in the year it took him to heal, and he reached a profound conclusion: He realized he wanted to do what they do.

-Hobson talks about the benefits that student athletics bring to med school, and he offers advice for future students in the David Geffen School of Medicine at UCLA.
+Dr. Hobson talks about the benefits that student athletics bring to the medical school experience, and he offers advice for future students of the David Geffen School of Medicine at UCLA (DGSOM).

-Growing up, Hobson played baseball, basketball, soccer and football — all of which revealed his talent for jumping.
-His impressive high school records in the high jump and long jump earned him a spot on UCLA's team, a playing field that prepared him for his next big challenge: balancing the demands of medical school four years later.
+Growing up, Dr. Hobson played baseball, basketball, soccer and football, developing a particular talent for jumping along the way.
+His impressive records in the high jump and long jump earned him a spot on UCLA's Track & Field team.

 "Student-athletes have hectic schedules," he explains.
 "Training becomes a full-time job.
 So, I was used to having a lot on my plate."

-Camaraderie is another significant benefit of student athletics in med school, Hobson says.
-"The pre-med world can be cutthroat because it's all about the curve."
-But in both medical school and clinical environments, success depends on teamwork.
+"The pre-med world can be cutthroat because it's all about the curve," Dr. Hobson says, but he recognizes that success in both medical school and clinical environments depends on teamwork.
 "It took time for some people to let go of that 'survival-of-the-fittest' mentality," he recalls.
 "But being part of sports teams made relationship-building second nature for me.
 Athletes know how to respect others and work together.
 On the field, people of different religions, races and upbringings have to come together for one goal."

 Confidence to chase dreams